Los Angeles County Museum of Art: Modern and Contemporary Art

-The Contemporary Art collection is displayed in the 60000 sqft Broad Contemporary Art Museum (BCAM), opened on February 16, 2008.
+The Contemporary Art collection is now displayed in the 60000 sqft Broad Contemporary Art Museum (BCAM) on the LACMA campus, opened on February 16, 2008.
 BCAM's inaugural exhibition featured 176 works by 28 artists of postwar Modern art from the late 1950s to the present.
 All but 30 of the works initially displayed came from the collection of Eli and Edythe Broad (pronounced "brode").
 Long-time trustee Robert Halff had already donated 53 works of contemporary art in 1994.
 Components of that gift included Joan Miró, Jasper Johns, Sam Francis, Frank Stella, Lari Pittman, Chris Burden, Richard Serra, John Chamberlain, Matthew Barney, and Jeff Koons.
 It also provided LACMA with its first drawings by Claes Oldenburg and Cy Twombly.

 Back Seat Dodge '38 (1964), by Edward Kienholz, is a sculpture portraying a couple engaged in sexual activity in the back seat of a truncated 1938 Dodge automobile chassis.
 The piece won Kienholz instant celebrity in 1966 when the Los Angeles County Board of Supervisors tried to ban the sculpture as pornographic and threatened to withhold financing from LACMA if it included the work in a Kienholz retrospective.
 A compromise was reached under which the sculpture's car door would remain closed and guarded, to be opened only on the request of a museum patron who was over 18, and only if no children were present in the gallery.
 The uproar led to more than 200 people lining up to see the work the day the show opened.
 Ever since, Back Seat Dodge '38 has drawn crowds.

+The Modern art collection will now be displayed in the Geffen Galleries.

 American and Latin American art

-The Art of the Americas Building has American, Latin American, and pre-Columbian collections displayed on the second floor and temporary exhibition space on the first floor.
-Formerly known as the Anderson Building, the Art of the Americas Building comprises galleries for art from North, Central, and South America.
+The Art of the Americas Building had American, Latin American, and pre-Columbian collections displayed on the second floor and temporary exhibition space on the first floor.
+Formerly known as the Anderson Building, the Art of the Americas Building comprised galleries for art from North, Central, and South America.